 The last question is interesting and we ask this a lot let’s try something – let’s say you are starting an accountancy firm – there are hundreds already out there, but what is at the core of their brand?
 The answer is values, but what are they?
 Does their visual presence deliver what they tell you in their marketing collateral?
 We imagine the words used include; Trust, Confidence, Efficient, Certified, Established.
 Maybe yours are too?

-Look at it from a customer’s view point – they buy from what they see.
+Look at it from a customer’s view point – they buy because of what they see.
 If you’ve got a simple and effective logo, with a consistent visual language, a confident tone of voice, defined typography and industry relevant colour pallet this will show your potential customers who and what you are without you having to tell them.

 Try this: Google ‘Accountants in Dubai logo‘